zachleat/zachleat.com/web/_posts/2016-01-02-critical-webfonts.md

 This method builds on the Flash of Faux Text (FOFT) with two stages of web fonts, but instead of a full Roman web font in the first stage, it loads a small subset of the Roman web font, usually with only the upper case and lower case alphabetic characters.
 You could optionally include numbers here as well.

+I have implemented this technique live on my web site.
+Here I use four webfonts: Lato Roman, Lato Bold, Lato Italic, and Lato Bold Italic.

 * Lato Roman is 25KB in WOFF2 format
 * Lato Roman with only the `A-Za-z` code points is only 9KB in WOFF2 format (**36% of the original**)

+The shrinks the first stage quite significantly.

 ## Filmstrip Comparisons